CasteHappy/TheDoorOfFate/content/portfolio/SF6_rank_reveal.md

   </tr>
   <tr>
     <td colspan="2" style="text-align: center">
     Used the CC Star Burst effect for this, but didn't look how I wanted.
-I don't know how to achieve the look I was going for yet, but it's a really small part of the animation so it's
+I don't know how to achieve the look I was going for yet, but it's a really small part of the animation so it's not a big deal.
     </td>
   </tr>
 </table>